Gender inequality in the United States: Health care

-Gender inequality is still seen in health care, in cases of women seeking emergency room care for serious conditions such as stroke and heart attacks they are 33% more likely to receive a misdiagnosis in comparison to men (Miller).
+Gender inequality is still seen in health care, in cases of women seeking emergency room care for serious conditions such as stroke and heart attacks they are 33% more likely to receive a misdiagnosis in comparison to men.
 On top of receiving incorrect treatment, when seeking treatment for autoimmune disorders which affect more women than men.
-It takes an average of seeking care from five different doctors and a span of 4 years to receive a diagnosis (Miller).
+It takes an average of seeking care from five different doctors and a span of 4 years to receive a diagnosis.
 Women's health has come a long way and with help from the FDA and NIH making new policies to include more research gender specific for women, the gap is slowly closing.

 Health care providers respond differently to pain for cisgender men and women.
 Cisgender women aged 55 and older are prescribed pain medication less frequently or with lower dosages than their male counterparts.
 Women are more often undertreated than men.
 Cisgender women also receive less preventative care like flu shots and cholesterol screening than cisgender men.
 Cisgender women have fewer visits to the doctors compared to cisgender men with similar demographic and health backgrounds.

 Structural racism and gender inequality affect access and awareness to healthcare and fertility care, like contraceptives, family planning resources, and sex education.
 Black and American Indian/Alaska Native cisgender women have a higher risk of infertility compared to White cisgender women.
 African American women are more likely to have chronic diseases, such as hypertension.

 According to the Centers for Disease Control and Prevention, about 700 cisgender women in the United States die from pregnancy-related complications annually.
 Black and American Indian/Alaska Native (AI/AN) cisgender women have higher rates of pregnancy-related deaths, with two to three times greater than the rate for white cisgender women.
 The gap widens for cisgender women ages 30 and over.
 The pregnancy related mortality rates are four to five times higher for Black and AI/AN cisgender women ages 30 years and older compared to their white counterparts.